essenius/esp32-net-config/README.md

-# esp32-net-config
+# RixEspNetConfig

-Storing and retrieving network configuration data using Preferences.
-Supported are firmware, MQTT, TLS, WiFi and IP configuration.
+A library for storing/retrieving network settings using Preferences.

+This library provides a Configuration class that can store Wifi, MQTT, TLS and other settings in the ESP32 Preferences.
+It also provides a simple way to retrieve these settings.

-See the [demo application](test/RixEsp32NetConfigDemo.cpp) for details on how to use.
+See the [demo application](test/RixEspNetConfigDemo.cpp) for details on how to use.